 Cross-Cultural Conversation Connection

-The Cross-Cultural Conversation Connection (CCCC) Program is a partner matching program that pairs international students and American students for conversation and friendship.
+The Cross-Cultural Conversation Connection (CCCC) Program is a program that arranges small conversation groups of international students and American students for conversation, friendship and cross cultural awareness.

 The purpose of the CCCC Program is to develop cultural understanding in today's global community by connecting people from different cultures through conversation.